- Read More

 Contributing factors to sesamoid fractures include the use inappropriate shoes for work and sports.

-The differential diagnosis for a sesamoid fracture includes:
+The differential diagnosis for a sesamoid bone fracture includes:

-The treatment of a sesamoid fracture begins with a period of conservative care.
+The treatment of a sesamoid bone fracture begins with a 6-8 week period of conservative care.
 Treatment during this conservative period includes decreased weight bearing and limitations on activities.
 Most patients who have a sesamoid fracture can remain ambulatory with just a few simple changes to weight bearing.
-The first way in which weight bearing can be changed is called off-loading of the sesamoid.
 The sesamoid can be off-loaded with the use of a dancer's pad or forefoot reliever off-loading shoe.
 A cam walker with a rocker sole can also be helpful in reducing load to the sesamoid while healing.
-This period of off-loading may last 6-8 weeks.

-The most common outcome of a sesamoid fracture is that the fracture heals with an asymptomatic fibrous union.
+The most common outcome of a sesamoid bone fracture is that the fracture heals with an asymptomatic fibrous union.
 This fibrous union is not true bone but rather a tissue made of collagen that is strong enough to support the normal function of the sesamoid.
 Often we'll see that this fibrous union is adequate for some activities but becomes painful with sports or increased duration of time on the feet.
 If this is the case, patients will experience transient pain with increased activity.
-High-heeled shoes also will aggravate a fibrous union of a sesamoid fracture.

 A sesamoidectomy (both tibial and fibular) can be performed at a hospital or surgery center on an out-patient basis.
-Local anesthesia with sedation is the preferred anesthetic.
-Partial-to-full weight bearing is possible post-op depending on the incision site.
+Local or general anethesia may be used.
+Partial to full weight bearing is possible post-op depending on the incision site.
 No weight bearing for three weeks is the rule for plantar incisions used to access the fibular sesamoid.
 Most sesamoidectomies heal uneventfully in 6-8 weeks.
 The success of this procedure is good to excellent.

 The images below show the steps used to perform a tibial sesamoidectomy.
 Image 1 shows the incision planning.
 Image 2 shows exposure of the tibial sesamoid and dissection of the sesamoid from its attachments to the capsule of the 1st metatarsal phalangeal joint.
 Image 3 shows that joint following excision of the sesamoid.
 The surgical void is inspected to ensure no damage occurred to the flexor hallucis longus.
 Image 4 shows final closure and image 5 shows an intact but fractured tibial sesamoid.